Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(RSS feeds can help to improve your accounting website’s UX.)
+(Adding RSS (Really Simple Syndication) feeds can help to improve your site’s UX.)

-Adding checklists and forms to your site is a great way to help increase user engagement and add value to your audience.
-Checklists and forms can give them step-by-step instructions and resources to perform tasks.
-Forms and checklists are great business planning tools.
+Adding checklists and forms to your site is a great way to increase user engagement, add value to your audience and set yourself apart from the competition.
+They can provide visitors with useful step-by-step instructions and resources to perform necessary tasks.
+Checklists and forms can also be great planning tools.

-You can provide a range of checklists and forms covering areas such as:
+You can provide online or downloadable forms and checklists covering a range of topics such as:

 - How To Set Up A Company